702Padmin/Flyertap-Distributor/README.md

 ## Database
 This mobile application will be developed using Flutter using a MySQL Database with WordPress as headless cms.
+The main Objects that will be used on the app are:

+Users (Distributors)
+Campaigns (Flyer Campaigns)
+Routes (We want to be able to save the route data to be able to create a report.)